ubuntu/ubuntu-project-docs/docs/reference/exception-LandscapeUpdates.rst

 -  installation from scratch in the current distribution:

    -  using apt-get

--  optionally, because of the added complexity and because the author of this document is not yet sure how to do it, the installer of the current distribution should also be tested using the new package to make sure it works in the installer environment

 The above tests can be performed by any QA engineer.